gioblu/PJON/documentation/configuration.md

 - `PJON_INCLUDE_TS` includes ThroughSerial
 - `PJON_INCLUDE_NONE` no strategy file included

 Configure network state (local or shared).
-If local, so if passing `false`, the PJON protol layer procedure is based on a single byte device id to univocally communicate with a device; if in shared mode, so passing `true`, the protocol adopts a 4 byte bus id to univocally communicate with a device in a certain bus:
+If local (passing `false`), the PJON protol layer procedure is based on a single byte device id to univocally communicate with a device; if in shared mode (passing `true`) the protocol adopts also a 4 byte bus id to univocally communicate with a device in a certain bus:
 ```cpp
   bus.set_shared_network(true);
 ```